MaxxAir Fan Deluxe Review (After 4+ Years Living In A Camper)

 Bright and airy camper van interior with white bedding and wood-paneled ceiling, featuring a MaxxAir Fan Deluxe installed above the bed to provide ventilation and airflow for van life comfort.

-I like that the screen on the remote shows the interior temperature (this is only available with a remote, the fans do not have a display screen).
+I like that the screen on the remote shows the interior temperature (the fan does not have a display, so this is only available with the MaxxAir Fan Deluxe model that has a remote.)

 Interior view of a camper van with the MaxxAir Fan Deluxe 7000 installed in the ceiling, highlighted by a yellow arrow, and overlaid text reading “I love having a remote to operate my MaxxFan Deluxe 7000.”
+Showcasing one of the important features in this MaxxAir Fan Deluxe Review.

-#3 Use MaxxAir Fan In The Rain
+3. My MaxxAir Fan Deluxe Works In The Rain

-There are two options if you want a roof vent fan that can run while it’s raining: buy one with a built-in rain shield or buy an additional rain cover.
+There are two options if you want a roof vent fan that can run while it’s raining:

 Is it necessary to have a fan that can work in the rain?
 After spending several years living full-time in my campervan I think it’s absolutely necessary.

-#4 Powerful Air Flow
+4. 10-Speeds Create Powerful Air Flow

-It comes with 10 speed settings so it’s easy to adjust to my specific need.
-In really hot weather the highest speed setting works like a charm, but typically I’m comfortable with running it around 5 or 6.
+In really hot weather the highest speed setting works like a charm, but typically I’m comfortable with running it around levels 5 or 6.

 MaxxAir Fan Deluxe Airflow